kelset/kelset.github.io/content/blog/guide-craft-tech-talks-for-conferences-2024/index.md

 ## One More Thing

 Embracing the spirit of 2024, I've created "Tech Talk Writer Assistant," a custom GPT tool designed to streamline the tech talk crafting process.
-It embodies my experience and insights into a resource for all - basically, all the things I've written above plus a sparkle of making it help you step-by-step. (and, to be clear, it doesn't use/include the resources I linked as my inspirations: it will only give you the exact same list of links if you ask for more resources)
+It embodies my experience and insights into a resource for all - basically, all the things I've written above plus a sparkle of making it help you step-by-step.
+And, to be clear, it doesn't use/include the resources I linked as my inspirations: it will only give you the exact same list of links if you ask for more resources.

 You can check it out here: [Tech Talk Writer Assistant](https://chat.openai.com/g/g-ZaUKNNgYb-tech-talk-writer-assistant) _(it requires ChatGPT Plus)_.